 The economic gains enjoyed by graduates in private educational institutions varied by $287,000.
 Graduates of private non-profit institutions earned $838,000 while those from private for-profit institutions earned $551,000.

 Note that graduates of public colleges and universities enjoyed economic gains of $765,000.
 This means that students of public institutions with their lower tuition and student debt can provide better returns on their investment over a 10-year period.

 But it must also be emphasized that graduates of private non-profit institutions typically enjoy higher returns on investment over the longer term.
 This can offset the higher student loans taken out in attending private institutions, too.
 In most cases, student loans can be twice as much as those taken by students in public universities.

 The higher education schools with the highest long-term value offer four-year bachelor’s degree programs.
 Of the top 10, eight have private non-profit status including Stanford University and Massachusetts Institute of Technology.
 Degrees completed at these world-renowned universities have a $2 million estimated value for their graduates.

 Furthermore, graduates of more selective institutions whose names are familiar tend to have higher earnings.
 Harvard University, Stanford University, and Princeton University graduates, for example, are more likely to earn higher salaries in comparison with their counterparts from Anderson University, Bates College, and Bridgewater College.

-After all, the former institutions are world-famous for their highly selective admissions process, rigorous curriculum and quality of instruction.
-Employers place a higher value, or premium, on their potential for excellent work performance for these reasons.
+After all, the former institutions are world-famous for their highly selective admissions process, rigorous curriculum, and quality of instruction.
+Employers place a higher value, or premium, on their potential for excellent work performed for these reasons.

 But there’s always an exception to the rule.
 Harvard University graduates with a bachelor’s degree in Business Administration, Management, and Operations earned less on their first year after graduation than Bismarck State College graduates with a bachelor of applied science in Energy Management degree.

 What are its Implications?

-When considering independent schools and their bachelor’s degree programs, you must consider both cost of attendance and potential average earnings.
+When considering independent schools and their bachelor’s degree programs, you must consider both costs of attendance and potential average earnings.
 The cost-and-benefits analysis is a must because of the higher tuition rates and other fees that make up the four-year cost of attendance.